Faq general terms and conditions

 - The limitation of liability, for example with a financial limit

-- Payment, for example payment within two weeks of the date of the invoice and/or payment of a part in advance
+- The payment, for example within two weeks after the invoice and/or (partly) payment in advance

-- the quote, for example for how long it applies
+- The quote/tender, for example for how long it applies

-- if applicable, suspended delivery pending full payment, guarantee.
+- If applicable, suspended delivery pending full payment and/or guarantees.

 The other party must have been in a position to familiarise himself with your general conditions before concluding the contract.
 There are various ways to do this.
 Usually it is done with a hyperlink to your general conditions, or by enclosing a copy of them with your quote.
 You can also deposit your general conditions with the Chamber of Commerce or the magistrate’s court, but that is not compulsory.
 There is no point in putting the general conditions on the invoice, that is too late.